COMMUNITY FUND INVESTMENT

 What is social investment?

 Social investment is the use of repayable finance to achieve a social as well as a financial return.
-Capital is lent to organizations with the explicit aim of furthering their social outcomes – ranging from helping young unemployed people secure work to alleviating poverty in developing countries.
+Capital is lent to organizations with the explicit aim of furthering their social outcomes.
+These outcomes range from helping young unemployed people secure work to alleviating poverty in developing countries.

 How can social investment support your charity?